arthurxmoore/docs/docs/privacy.md

 This is the privacy policy for the **Jumper**, a macOS and Windows Application.

-It does not contain any in-app purchases or advertisements.
+Jumper does not contain any in-app purchases or advertisements.

 Jumper uses [Sentry](https://sentry.io) for crash reporting.